ndk123-web/html-preview-server/Readme.md

 - Make sure your HTML file exists in the same directory as app.js
 - The server will serve files from the directory containing app.js
 - Uses Express.js for serving static files
+- The `#!/usr/bin/env node` shebang line makes the script executable
+- The `bin` field in package.json makes the command globally available

 ## Support